Vaccine: COVID-19

 - Vaccination providers should consider observing vaccine recipients for at least 15 minutes after vaccination, especially adolescents.

-- Make an appointment before they leave to get the next dose per the CDC: Interim Clinical Considerations for Use of COVID-19 Vaccines vaccination schedule.
+- If indicated, make an appointment before they leave to get the next dose per the CDC: Interim Clinical Considerations for Use of COVID-19 Vaccines vaccination schedule.

 - Do your part to reach adolescents and children in Minnesota hit hardest by COVID-19.